 A useful complement to these is Yochai Benkler‘s landmark book on how networked individuals operate, The Wealth of Networks, which is available to download in full or part online from his page at Harvard University’s Berkman Center.
 And each chapter of Dan Gillmor’s We The Media is available in PDF format on O’Reilly’s site.

 More recently, New Forms of Collaborative Innovation and Production on the Internet (PDF) is a free ebook from the University of Gottingen with a collection of chapters covering practices such as consumer co-creation, trust management in online communities, and “coordination and motivation of consumer contribution”.
+And the Tow Center’s Guide to Crowdsourcing Gitbook provides some useful guidance on that.

 Staying savvy in the information war

 The Verification Handbook is a welcome reference which aims to provide “the tools, techniques and step-by-step guidelines for how to deal with user-generated content (UGC) during emergencies.”
+A second Verification Handbook for Investigative Reporting is also now available.

 If you’re reporting on health issues – or ever expect to deal with a press release from a health company – Testing Treatments (PDF) is well worth a read, providing an insight into how medicines and treatments are tested, and popular misconceptions to avoid.
 It’s littered with examples from reporting on health in the media, and well written.
 And if you need persuading why you should care, read this post (all of it) by Dr Petra Boynton on what happens when journalists fail to scrutinise press releases from health companies.